elastic/elasticsearch-net/new_docs/contents/nest/connecting.markdown

 ####SetDefaultPropertyNameInferrer
-By default NEST camelCases property names (EmailAddress => emailAddress) that do not have an explicit propertyname either via an ElasticProperty attribute or because they are part of Dictionary where the keys should be treated verbatim.
+By default NEST camelCases property names (EmailAddress => emailAddress) that do not have an explicit propertyname either via an ElasticProperty attribute or because they are part of a Dictionary where the keys should be treated verbatim.
 Here you can register a function that transforms propertynames (default casing, pre- or suffixing)

 ####SetDefaultTypeNameInferrer
-Allows you to override how type names should be reprented, the default will call .ToLowerInvariant() on the type's name.
+Allows you to override how type names should be represented, the default will call .ToLowerInvariant() on the type's name.

 ####SetJsonSerializerSettingsModifier
-Allows you to update internal the json.net serializer settings to your liking.
+Allows you to update the internal Json.NET Serializer settings to your liking.
-Do not use this to add custom json converters use `AddContractJsonConverters` instead.
+Do not use this to add custom JSON converters use `AddContractJsonConverters` instead.